 I create one little painting a day, two at most.

 To paint three, four, a dozen in one day?
 It’s frivolous!
 I’d burn through a sketchbook in a week, and a new one costs a small fortune.

 I know it’s just excuses.
 It’s silly.
 But what would happen if I forced myself to paint one watercolor painting after another, all day long?
 I don’t have the slightest idea.
 I might actually try it.
 One after another, stopping only for food and restroom breaks.
 Like in the old days, when I used to paint.

 Waiting for the bottom layer of paint to fully dry before I can sketch in the details that need to be crisp.
 I’ve ruined so many paintings by rushing and painting details before the paper was ready.
 Paint leaking into wet areas, details getting blurry…

-I'm not the most patient person when I have to wait.
-I can patiently work, scribble, dot, make a thousand of repetitive moves to fill the surfaces with intricate lines – but when the painting calls for waiting, I feel lost.
+I’m not the most patient person when I have to wait.
+I can patiently work, scribble, dot, make a thousand repetitive strokes to fill the surfaces with intricate lines – but when the painting calls for waiting, I feel lost.

 Sometimes the best course of action is no action.
 I’m still learning how to do that.